2022-2023 Wagner Fellow

 The Leonard Wagner Fund for Professionalism in Law & Business honors Leonard Wagner, who spent a long and productive life on Wall Street and was said to reflect the highest levels of ethical behavior in his personal and business dealings.
 The fund supports activities that promote ethical conduct in business and law.

 Thanks to a generous grant of the Leonard Wagner Testamentary Trust, the Center for Law & Business offers a one-year graduate research fellowship to help develop future law academics with an interest in the social control of business institutions and the social responsibility of business.

-Applicants must hold a JD degree and have practiced law for two years.
+Applicants must hold a JD or LLM degree and have practiced law for two years.
 Preference is given to applicants with a research interest in the legal regulation of business and ethics, and to those who have a degree from NYU School of Law.
 Fellows are expected to make a full-time commitment to their graduate research at the center.
 Involvement in Pollack Center research ventures is required.

 How to Apply:

 We accept applications for the 2024-2025 academic year, the applications must be received by May 16th, 2024.
 Applicants must submit the following materials*:

 - Proposal for the research project during the fellowship year